 - Race start time: 7:00 AM at normal Start chute (corner of Green st. and Church st.)

 - Distance from start to first aid station: 36 miles

 - Distance from start to second aid station: 58 miles

 - Distance from start to third aid station: 81 miles

-- Cut off times: For the safety of racers there will be two cut off time checkpoints with a 10 mph enforcement.
+Cut off times: For the safety of racers there will be three cut off time checkpoints with a 10 mph enforcement.
 Times will be adjusted if the race starts after 7 AM

 – race start to the first aid station (mile 36) by 10:36AM

 – race start to the second aid station ( mile 58 ) by 12:48 PM